-Who doesn’t love a thank-you note?
-A quick thank-you note can set you apart from the competition by showing classic good manners and keep your name fresh in the interviewer’s mind.
+Enthusiastic alternative: Who doesn't love a thank-you note?
+A quick thank-you note can set you apart from the competition by showing classic good manners and keep your name fresh in the interviewer's mind.

 The best part?
 It's also a great opportunity to ask, “What is the expected timeline for your hiring process?”

 While you wait to hear back, keep your job search in full gear by:

 Continuing to search for jobs and putting your resume out there.

 Checking for online classes that could help you bolster your resume.
 Some are free!

 Researching the interviewing company a little further so you'll be ready to knock their socks off when they do call for that second interview.